AmineGoumhand1/MyBlogs/src/content/posts/n00bzctf-writeups.md

 - **description** : The Wave is not audible, perhaps corrupted?
 Note: Wrap the flag in n00bz{}.
 There are no spaces in the flag and it is all lowercase.

-As we heard in the description, "perhaps corrupted",so i looked to the hex headers with hexedit, and yes there is some missed up values that needs fixing. ( those highlighted by green color like 3030 sequences seems to be incorrect ).
+As we heard in the description, "perhaps corrupted",so i looked to the hex headers with hexedit, and yes there is some missed up values that needs fixing. ( those highlighted by green color like `3030 sequences` seems to be incorrect ).
 ![wave](/favicon/wavve.png)
 How?
-I took my browser to the famous hex headers website : [GaryKessler](garykessler.net/) Searching for **wav** and grap the correct hex headers `52 49 46 46 xx xx xx xx 57 41 56 45 66 6D 74 20` , according to this, the `xx xx xx xx` is the file size (little endian). so replacing the new headers we can see that somethins not right, here i was blocked but after some googling i found that the `data` chunk keyword should be there in hex to identify data section, after i found it `64 61 74 61`, i replaced it and it workkks.
+I took my browser to the famous hex headers website : [GaryKessler](https://garykessler.net/) Searching for **wav** and grap the correct hex headers `52 49 46 46 xx xx xx xx 57 41 56 45 66 6D 74 20`.
+According to this, the `xx xx xx xx` is the file size (little endian).
+So replacing the new headers we can see that somethins not right, here i was blocked but after some googling i found that the `data` chunk keyword should be there in hex to identify data section, after i found it `64 61 74 61`, i replaced it and it workkks.

-I can hear some beeping after playing the wav sound, that so familiar its a morse code, so i navigate to this website [morsecode](https://morsecode.world/international/decoder/audio-decoder-adaptive.html), upload the file, decode it which will give  "beepbopmorsecode" and wrap it to the flag format.
+I can hear some beeping after playing the wav sound, that so familiar its a morse code, so i took my self to this website [morsecode](https://morsecode.world/international/decoder/audio-decoder-adaptive.html), upload the file, decode it which will give  `beepbopmorsecode` and wrap it to the flag format.

 **Flag : n00bz{beepbopmorsecode}**